CDL-Quantum/Hackathon2020/TBD/BusinessCases.md

 ## Motivation

 As part of the IBM Challenge, our goal was not just to tackle the QIMP problem but also to propose potential applications and further researches.
+While working on the challenge we realized that the challenge at the heart of it is inability of classical computers to perform large computations.
+In today's data driven world, it becomes essential to address this problem.
+Machine learning with its innumerable applications faces this problem.
+This problem is addressed

 ## Business Applications and Potential Research